hturnbull93/portfolio/README.md

 In `src/pages/projects.module.scss`:

-- projectsGrid is a css grid
+- projectsGrid is a css grid.
 - It auto-fits columns with max width of 500px.

 ### SmartLink Component